-The R.E.A.A.D.Y.® STEM & Performing Arts Charter School is committed to engaging, educating, and inspiring our students through an Integrated Arts and Science, Technology, Engineering, Math (STEM) curriculum that strengthens their unique talents and skills and empowers them for future success.
+The R.E.A.A.D.Y.® Performing Arts Charter School is committed to engaging, educating, and inspiring our students through an Integrated Arts and Science curriculum that strengthens their unique talents and skills and empowers them for future success.

 We are a school that is:

-R.E.A.A.D.Y. will offer a customized training program to students in Science, Technology, Engineering, Math (STEM) or in the Performance Arts specialties of Music, Dance, Theatre, Musical Theatre, or Culinary Arts.
+R.E.A.A.D.Y. will offer a customized training program to students in the Performance Arts specialties of Music, Dance, Theatre, Musical Theatre, Culinary Arts, or Math/Science.
 This personalized approach will cultivate and maximize their individual talents while providing them with a premier quality education.

-Additional courses will be offered once the school is established, anticipating the programs of Media Arts – Film, Media Arts – Music, and Acting in Front of the Camera.
+Additional courses will be offered once the school is established, anticipating the programs of Media Arts – Film, Media Arts – Music, Acting in Front of the Camera, and additional STEM programs

 Millvale is an optimal location for the R.E.A.A.D.Y.
-STEM & Performing Arts Charter School.
+Performing Arts Charter School.
 It’s central Allegheny County location makes it easily accessible to students in all surrounding school districts, and counties.

-The R.E.A.A.D.Y.® STEM & Performing Arts Charter School believes in giving back to the community as much as possible and will employ members of the local community in many unique positions.
+The R.E.A.A.D.Y.
+Performing Arts Charter School believes in giving back to the community as much as possible and will employ members of the local community in many unique positions.

 Additionally, we will offer community programs such as workshops, after-school programs, and outreach programs.